HMS Protector (T 98)

 Forces A 1 and C were about 25 miles apart to the south of Crete and were returning to Alexandria.
 The destroyers HMS Kandahar and HMS Kingston, with survivors from HMS Fiji on board were about to join Force C. The destroyers HMS Decoy and HMS Hero, with the King of Greece on board, were to the northward of Force A 1 which they joined at 0745/23.

 Further to the west, a bit to the south of Gavdos Island, was Capt.
-Waller in HMAS Stuart, HMAS Vendetta and HMAS Voyager, who had been ordered by Rear-Admiral Rawlings to search for survivors from HMS Fiji.
+Waller in HMAS Stuart, HMAS Vendetta and HMAS Voyager, who had been ordered around 2330C/22, by Rear-Admiral Rawlings to search for survivors from HMS Fiji.
+The Australian destroyers searched until around 0600C/23 and joined Force A 1 around 1000C/23.
 Also in that area were the destroyers HMS Jaguar (Lt.Cdr.
 J.F.W.
 Hine, RN) and HMS Defender (Lt.Cdr.
 G.L.
 Farnfield, RN) which had left Alexandria the day before with munitions for the army.

 Loss off HMS Kelly and HMS Kashmir, 23 May 1941.